PsyProtocol/psy-sdk/docs/src/NodeArchitecture.md

 ## 5. Security Guarantees

-QED's security rests on multiple pillars:
+Psy's security rests on multiple pillars:

 1.  **ZK Proof Soundness:** Mathematical guarantee that invalid computations or state transitions cannot produce valid proofs.
 2.  **Circuit Whitelisting:** State trees (`GUSR`, `GCON`, `CFT`, etc.) can only be modified by proofs generated from circuits whose fingerprints are present in designated whitelist Merkle trees.
 This prevents unauthorized code execution.
 Aggregation circuits enforce these checks recursively.